-5 Indoor Cycling Tips to Make It More Fun
+5 Indoor Cycling Tips to Make It More Comfortable & Fun

 Hi, Dave here!
-I’m coming to you today with several indoor cycling tips to help enhance your indoor riding experience and make it more FUN.
+I’m coming to you today with five indoor cycling tips to help enhance your indoor riding experience and make it more FUN.

 Cycling is so much fun, but there are definitely some ways to make the experience even better.
-I’ve been riding indoor, outdoor, and in a velodrome for many years, so I’ve figured out a few things that I want to share with you today.
+I’ve been riding indoors, outdoors, and in a velodrome for many years, so I’ve figured out a few things that I want to share with you today.

 Follow these tips for a better indoor biking experience: